MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 }
 ```
 ####  **Install Sources manifest field**

+The default behaviour of the cross-origin Web Install API can be to allow installations from any origin or from no origin. *This default is defined by the implementer*.
+The `install_sources` field in the manifest file specifies detailed origin installation permission allowing finer control by the web app on which origin(s) can install it.

+* **Cross-origin installations ON by default**: If the default behaviour is that an origin can be installed from any origin, then any origin can install an app from a different origin.
+In the presence of an `installed_sources` field, then the default is inverted and only the subset of origins specified in its value can install the app.

-* A new field called `install_sources` will be added to the manifest file to have a control list of sites that can install the app.
-In its most restrictive case, the developer can specify to not allow installation from any other origin, in which case the PWA conforms to its usual behaviour of only being able to be installed from its same origin.
+* **Cross-origin installations OFF by default**: If the implementer decides to make the default behaviour of cross-origin installations OFF by default, then no third party origin can install the web application.
+This is the most restrictive case, and the web app conforms to its usual behaviour of only being able to be installed from its same origin.
+If there is an `install_sources` field present in the manifest file, then only the specific set of origins specified in that value can install the app.

-##### Allowing installations from any origin
-A new web-manifest boolean key `allow_all_install_sources` signals that the application can be installed from any source.
-If set to `true`, the `install_sources` list is ignored (if included).
-If set to `false` or absent, it defers to the origins listed in `install_sources`.
+In both cases, the `install_sources` field overrides the default behaviour adopted by the UA and allows only the specified origins to installed the application.

+This field is only for the JS API and does not interfere with existing ways of installing PWAs through mechanisms like enterprise policies.

 ```json
 {